theflakes/reg_hunter/README.md

         -z, --everything            Run ALL the hunts

     Time window:
-        This option will compare the specified date window to the registry last_write_time and only output logs where the last_write_time falls within that window.
+        This option will compare the specified date window to the registry key's last_write_time and only output logs where the last_write_time falls within that window.
 Window start is inclusive, window end is exclusive.
         NOTE: key last_write_time can be timestomped.
         --start <UTC_start_time>        Start of time window: [default: 0000-01-01T00:00:00]
                                         format: YYYY-MM-DDTHH:MM:SS